SUNBURN

 Summary

 A mild sunburn is nothing to worry about and usually the skin heals without any problems.
 However, serious burns require medical attention.
 It is generally advisable to avoid frequent exposure to the sun and to use sunscreen.
 Babies and children especially need to be well protected from sunlight.
 It is worth noting that sunburn can also affect the eyes and damage the cornea.
-Be carefull!
+Be careful!

 Prepared from online sources.